Day in History: King John Loses Crown Jewels

 It is also possible that the treasures were not lost as such: even back in 13th century, there was a suspicion that John had simply left his jewels back in Lynn as security for a loan and spread rumours of the “loss” to cover that up.
 Whatever the case, King John didn’t live for much longer for anything to uncover: he died just days later, on October 19.

 Interesting question to legal experts: assuming the Jewels were found, who would have the best claim on them?
-The Monarch, the Government, the finders, museums… Perhaps King John will yet manage to cause troubles even eight centuries after his death.Filed under British Royals, Historical Royals
+The Monarch, the Government, the finders, museums… Perhaps King John will yet manage to cause troubles even eight centuries after his death.Filed under Historical Royals, The United Kingdom

 Tagged British Crown Jewels, Jewellery, John of England.